 - Enhanced socialization.
 Of specific concern in older adults is the predisposition for isolation.
 Taking classes allows for the sense of community and camaraderie that is so imperative to our general sense of wellbeing, along with the opportunity to form lasting friendships with those who share similar interests.

 In conjunction with onsite classes, there are unlimited opportunities to learn online, within the comfort of home.
 And in many instances, classes on the web are offered free of charge, or at a lowered rate for seniors who aren’t looking to earn academic credits.
 Seniors can choose from a number of topics of interest, and work at their own individual pace and based on their own schedule.
 AARP offers a listing of top e-learning websites for seniors here, that range from cooking tips to learning new languages, computer programming, musical skills, and more.

 Compassionate Nursing Services is dedicated to ensuring senior loved ones throughout the St. Louis area maximize quality of life every day, and we have a passion for providing the help essential to promote lifelong learning.
-Our highly-trained care team can help research classes of interest, set up online programs, provide transportation and accompaniment to onsite classes, and even take care of housework, meals, and laundry to permit older adults to concentrate on their newfound passion!
+Our highly-trained care team provides adult day care in O’Fallon, MO and the surrounding areas that can help research classes of interest, set up online programs, provide transportation and accompaniment to onsite classes, and even take care of housework, meals, and laundry to permit older adults to concentrate on their newfound passion!

 Contact us any time at 314-432-4312 to learn more about our top-rated adult day care in O’Fallon, MO, and help an older adult in your life make the initial step towards a richer and healthier lifestyle.